khoryongteng/frogger-software-maintenance/README.md

 		- GameController acts as mediator between other controllers.
 		- Reduce the need of controllers to know about other controllers other than the GameController.

-10. SOLID Principles enforced throughout code refactoring through usage of abstract classes, interfaces, and polymorphism.
+10. SOLID Principles enforced throughout code through usage of abstract classes, interfaces, and polymorphism.

 ### Extension
 1. Added user interfaces in the form of FXML files as views.